-As with any point of doctrine, one must carefully search the Scriptures for an answer to this important question (2 Tim.
+As with any point of doctrine, the issue of eternal torment for the wicked dead must be carefully sought out from the Bible, final authority (2 Tim.
 3:16, 17).
 This cannot be stressed too much, for it is only in the Scriptures that we can learn God's truths.
 This means that we must first go to the written word of God to understand the abstract.
-For example, if Scripture pointedly declares that the wicked dead will be eternally tormented, then we must interpret God's mercy, love, grace and justice as allowing for this.
+For example, if Scripture pointedly declares that the wicked dead will be in eternal torment, then we must interpret God's mercy, love, grace and justice as allowing for eternal torment.
 In contrast, the following is an example of how antagonist Ellen G. White, the founder of Seventh-Day Adventism (SDA), views this doctrine:

-Was all of that really the message of Scripture that God wants mankind to know about the wicked dead?
+Was all of that really the message of Scripture that God wants mankind to know about the wicked dead and eternal torment?
 Let's look into the eternal record for ourselves as the Bereans did (Acts 17:11).
 The first passage we need to notice is Rev. 20:10:

 Such everlasting fire that the Lord spoke of in Mt.
-25:41 was specially prepared for spirit beings to be tormented in forever (Rev. 20:10; Mt.
+25:41 was specially prepared for spirit beings to be tormented in forever and ever (Rev. 20:10; Mt.
 8:29).
 According to that verse, Rev. 20:10 and Mt.
-25:46 people will also go into this special fire.And these ["goats"] shall go away into everlasting punishment: but the righteous into life eternal (KJV).The Greek word for "punishment" in this verse also means torment:kolasis, kol'-as-is; from G2849; penal infliction: punishment, torment.Again, the evidence shows that the wicked dead go to "everlasting torment," according to Jesus' teaching and can't possibly be construed to mean annihilation.(7) (If they were annihilated, they couldn't experience everlasting torment.)
+25:46 people will also go into this special fire.And these ["goats"] shall go away into everlasting punishment: but the righteous into life eternal (KJV).The Greek word for "punishment" in this verse also means torment:kolasis, kol'-as-is; from G2849; penal infliction: punishment, torment.Again, the Biblical evidence shows that the wicked dead go to "everlasting torment," according to Jesus' teaching and can't possibly be construed to mean annihilation.(7) (If they were annihilated, they couldn't experience everlasting torment.)
 All people likened unto goats will be thrown into the same fire prepared for the devil and his angels, which collaborates with the clear teaching of Rev. 20:10.
-Like the SDA, the aggressive JW also oppose the doctrine of eternal, conscious torment of the wicked dead as shown.
+Eternal torment is real and must be avoided.
+Like the SDA, the aggressive Jehovah's Witnesses also oppose the doctrine of eternal, conscious torment of the wicked dead as shown.
 Two of the Scriptures that have been misused by them for this are Mt.
 10:28 and Lk.
 12:4, 5:

 And I say to you, My friends, do not be afraid of those who kill the body, and after that have no more that they can do.
 But I will show you whom you should fear: Fear Him who, after He has killed, has power to cast into hell [geenna]; yes, I say to you, fear Him!
 (NKJV).Our Lord spoke plainly of God's judgment as the annihilation of the wicked when he warned about God's ability to destroy body and soul in hell (Mt.
 10:28).(8)(The Greek word translated Hell in Mt.
 10:28 and Lk.
 12:5 is geenna.
 Other verses in which this word is found are: Mt.
 5:22, 29, 30; 18:9; 23:15, 33; Mk.
 9:43, 45, 47; Jam.
 3:6.
 Jesus was the only one to use geenna, except James in that one verse.)